Encouraging NMAHPs to engage in research

 We have already seen progress in supporting NMAHPs through the following initiatives:

-- South Central INSIGHT Masters Programme (SCIP): One place has been fully funded for an NMAHP from Oxford Health NHS Foundation Trust to pursue a part-time Research Masters, starting in September 2024.
-We encourage NMAHPs to apply for the next intake in autumn 2025.
+- South Central INSIGHT Masters Programme (SCIP): One place has been fully funded for an NMAHP from Oxford Health NHS Foundation Trust to pursue a part-time Research Masters, from September 2024 to September 2026.
+We encourage NMAHPs to apply here and applications for 2026/2027 are open until Monday 6 April 2026.

-- Research secondment in the Dementia Theme: From October 2024, we are funding a one-year pre-doctoral secondment for an NMAHP to undertake a project at the Brain Health Clinic within the Dementia theme.
+- Research secondment in the Dementia Theme: We funded a one-year pre-doctoral secondment for an NMAHP (community psychiatric nurse) to undertake a project at the Oxford Brain Health Clinic within the Dementia Theme.
+Inga Farafontova, has written about her experience of taking part.

 These initiatives are just the beginning.
 We remain dedicated to expanding research opportunities for NMAHPs and look forward to supporting more professionals in their academic careers in the years to come.